Selected papers in Slavic linguistics: Nine papers originally published in languages other than English, translated by the author

 This volume contains English translations of seven papers previously published in German and two papers previously published in Russian on various subjects of Slavic Linguistics:

-Criteria for determining the degree of ‘danger’ associated with false friends • Intralingual and crosslinguistic enantiosemy as a communicative problem • The integration of foreign words from European languages into the Cyrillic and Latin alphabets • The (re)nationalization of the Serbo-Croatian standards • On the usefulness of Google Books & co. for histories of concepts (not only in the Slavic Studies): glasnostʹ, standard language, and digraphia/bigraphism • Biaspectual verbs as polysemes: On homonymy, aspectual neutrality, and the conative reading • Definiteness as a ‘hidden category’ in Russian? • ‘Diastratic diglossia’ in 18th-century Russia, or: When did Church Slavonic become a foreign language? • Right-to-left Cyrillic among the Bogomils?
+Criteria for determining the degree of ‘danger’ associated with false friends • Intralingual and crosslinguistic enantiosemy as a communicative problem • The integration of foreign words from European languages into the Cyrillic and Latin alphabets • The (re)nationalization of the Serbo-Croatian standards • On the usefulness of Google Books & co. for histories of concepts (not only in the Slavic Studies): glasnostʹ, standard language, and digraphia/bigraphism • Biaspectual verbs as polysemes: On homonymy, aspectual neutrality, and the conative reading • Definiteness as a ‘covert category’ in Russian? • ‘Diastratic diglossia’ in 18th-century Russia, or: When did Church Slavonic become a foreign language? • Right-to-left Cyrillic among the Bogomils?

 Kapitel